M-A-G-U-S/blood-moon/footnotes.md

 [N] "_Tömlő_" in this context means "_wineskin_", but "_skin_" can also be used to make it alcoholic drink-agnostic.

-[N] Decided to use a non-standard demonym for Gro-Ugon, which is the same as the name of the place.

 [N] "_Pálinka_" is a type of Hungarian fruit brandy with its own specific distillation process.
 Could've used "_brandy_", but this way it's more exotic, and I like that it refers to the Hungarian origins of the novel.
 Also, pálinka is not even close to brandy or vodka; when you try one, you'll know.
 (Was also thinking about using the phrase "_fence-ripper_", "_kerítésszaggató_" in Hungarian, but decided to put it off until the next time.)

 [N] Initially put "_orotund_", not "_sonorous_", because there is a character in this world called Sonor, but it has negative connotations, but the latter sounds cooler.
 In the end, abandoned both of them as the Hungarian original didn't only mentioned that his voice was rich (see next note), no mentions of pitch or other qualities.